-Russia is by far the largest country in the world covering more than 6.5 million square miles and spanning 11 time zones!
-It is also the ninth most populated country with 142 million people and spans the whole of north Asia and 40% of Europe.
-It has many different land forms and environments and the planets largest mineral and energy reserves.
-It’s lakes are also home to ¼ of the worlds fresh water.
+Russia is by far the largest country in the world covering more than 6.5 million square miles and spanning 11 time zones.
+It is the ninth most populated country with 142 million people and spans the whole of north Asia and 40% of Europe.
+It has the planets largest mineral and energy reserves and its lakes are home to ¼ of the worlds fresh water.
 Russia also has access to the Atlantic, Arctic and Pacific Oceans.

-Most of Russia consists of vast stretches of plains that are predominantly steppe to the south and heavily forested to the north, with tundra along the northern coast.
-Russia possesses 10% of the world's arable land and has Mountain ranges along the southern borders, such as the Caucasus (containing Mount Elbrus, which at 5,642 m (18,510 ft) is the highest point in both Russia and Europe) and the Altai (containing Mount Belukha, which at the 4,506 m (14,783 ft) is the highest point of Asian Russia); and in the eastern parts, such as the Verkhoyansk Range or the volcanoes on Kamchatka.
-The Ural Mountains, rich in mineral resources, form a north-south range that divides Europe and Asia.
-Russia has an extensive coastline of over 37,000 km (22,991 mi) along the Arctic and Pacific Oceans, as well as along the Baltic Sea, Sea of Azov, Black and Caspian seas.
+Most of Russia are plains known as steppe to the south and forests to the north, with tundra along the northern coast.
+The mountain ranges include the Caucasus (containing Mount Elbrus, which at 5642m is the highest point in both Russia and Europe) and the Altai (containing Mount Belukha, which at the 4506 m is the highest point of Asian Russia) and in the east the Verkhoyansk Range or the volcanoes of Kamchatka.
+The Ural Mountains form a north-south range that divides Europe and Asia.

-Russian Orthodox Church would be the main religious group however, the vast majority of Orthodox believers do not attend church on a regular basis.
-Nonetheless, the church is widely respected by both believers and nonbelievers, who see it as a symbol of Russian heritage and culture.
-Smaller Christian denominations such as Roman Catholics, Armenian Gregorians, and various Protestants exist.
-Islam, Buddhism and Judaism are also traditional religions and deemed part of Russia's "historical heritage"
+The Russian Orthodox Church would be the main religious group, which is also a symbol of Russian heritage and culture.
+Smaller Christian groups such as Roman Catholics, Armenian Gregorians, and Protestants are also found.
+Islam, Buddhism and Judaism are also traditional religions and deemed part of Russia's "historical heritage".

-There are over 160 different ethnic groups and indigenous peoples in Russia.
-Ethnic Russians with their Slavic Orthodox culture, Tatars and Bashkirs with their Turkic Muslim culture, Buddhist nomadic Buryats and Kalmyks, Shamanistic peoples of the Far North and Siberia, highlanders of the Northern Caucasus, Finno-Ugric peoples of the Russian North West and Volga Region all contribute to diverse and rich culture of Russia.
-The ethnic culture is preserved in various museums and ethno-parks, reproduced in cuisine, architecture, cinema and arts, and developed by folk bands, dance ensembles and choirs.
+Of the many ethnic groups in Russia you will find the Slavic Orthodox culture, Tatars and Bashkirs with their Turkic Muslim culture, Buddhist nomadic Buryats and Kalmyks, Shamanistic peoples of the Far North and Siberia, the highlanders of the Northern Caucasus, and the Finno-Ugric peoples of the North West and Volga Region.

 What is the climate in Russia?